vproxy-tools/panama-native-interface/README.md

 Template interfaces will generated singleton classes.
 All generated classes will NOT extend/implement template classes/interfaces.

-The generated Java types have similar names to their templates.
+The generated Java types have the same names to their templates.
-If the template type name starts with `PNI`, then the generated type will remove `PNI` prefix, otherwise adding the `PNI` prefix.
+You can customize name prefix of template or generated types using `-ftype-name-prefix="..."` or `setCompilationFlag(TYPE_NAME_PREFIX, "...")`.
+If the template types have the specified prefix, then the generated types will discard the prefix.
+If template types do not have the prefix, then the generated types will prepend the prefix.

 If the method's return type requires memory allocation, an extra parameter `Allocator ALLOCATOR` will be added to the last of the arguments list.
 You can release the memory by closing the allocator.